topicusonderwijs/nestjs-workshop/README.md

 $ npm run test:cov
 ```

-# Assignment 3 - Swagger
+# Assignment 4 - Database

-Now that we have validated endpoints for our server its time to add some documentation.
-NestJS uses the OpenAPI spec to add documentation to your projects.
-For this it uses the swagger lib.
-In this assignment you will add the swagger plugin so when you run your server and go to `http://localhost:3000/api` you
-get a swagger page which documents the pizza and review endpoints.

-- Make sure you separate sections in your docs for the pizza and review endpoint, dont use the `default` section.
-- Make sure you add descriptions for the responses
-- Make sure you get a working example value of the objects returned by the endpoints
+For now our server is using a hardcoded list as data source.
+In a real world app we would use some sort of database for
+this.
+NestJS has build in support for connecting and managing to a
+database (https://docs.nestjs.com/techniques/database).
+For this assignment we will be using a in-memory
+database (https://www.npmjs.com/package/sqlite3).
+We will use the `typeorm` plugin of NestJS to connect with the
+database.

 We have setup a base NestJS project which represents a Pizza server with 2 endpoints: